Hosted MCP

 }

-Once configured, try asking your AI assistant something like: "Build a login form using the design system".
-It will call the Fragments tools to discover components, check props, and generate code that matches your system.
+Once configured, try asking your AI assistant something like: "Build a login form, then conform it to our design system before you finish".
+It should call the hosted design-system tools before finalizing code.

 Use Fragments MCP in Claude

-Claude Code and Claude Desktop can call the Fragments MCP server after you add the project config.
-Start with prompts that ask Claude to discover components, inspect props, and then implement UI so it uses your system metadata instead of inventing markup.
+Claude Code and Claude Desktop can call hosted Fragments MCP after you add the project config.
+Start with prompts that ask Claude to list primitives, list design tokens with design_system/list_tokens, call design_system/conform, and use design_system/prove_compliant before hardcoded CSS lands.

 See the step-by-step guide: Using Fragments MCP in Claude for Design System-Aware UI Workflows.